 One of the things that happen to parents when starting and not knowing how does homeschooling work, is that we believe that we should recreate the school at home, that is, bring textbooks, subjects, schedules, the same method, to be able to do “school at home” It does not have to be this way.
 We are going by parts, these are my suggestions:

-The first thing to answer is why I want to educate at home, what are your reasons for not entering your children to school or to get them out of the school system.
+The first thing to answer is why I want to educate at home, what are your reasons for not sending your children to school or to get them out of America’s education system.
 These may be for academic, physical, emotional, or spiritual needs.
 If you want, make a list, so you can remember if you ever have doubts.

 Keep in mind the priorities for your family and your children in the short and long term.
 Having your objectives clear helps you to know what approach you want to take and what learning environment will be best for your family.

 What do you want for your children, what will be your mission in their education, what is your philosophy of learning, how do you see your children in their development, do you want freedom or structure, what do they want to focus on, etc.?